Compact Continuous Cold Atomic Beam from a Single Cell with 3D Cooling and Ultra-low Light Shift

 The mean atomic-beam velocity is tunable from $5$ to $20~\mathrm{m/s}$ by symmetrically shifting the OM laser frequencies $\delta_{\mathrm{OM}}$.
 The maximum achievable velocity and longitudinal temperature are limited by the OM interaction length, which determines the effective longitudinal cooling time.
 Higher velocities (up to $50~\mathrm{m/s}$) would further enhance the bandwidth and robustness of inertial sensors based on cold beams.
 This may be realized using two-color forward OM beams, analogous to the two-color pushing scheme employed in 2D$^+$ MOTs \cite{Park2012}.

-Further improvements could reduce the temperature through polarization-gradient cooling, which is currently suppressed by the residual magnetic field in the 2D MOT.
-Possible approaches include Raman sideband cooling \cite{Hamann1998}, dipole trapping \cite{Mashimo2019}, or tailored magnetic-field profiles that provide a polarization-gradient region.
+Further improvements could reduce the temperature through polarization-gradient cooling, which could be suppressed by the residual magnetic field in the 2D MOT \cite{Riis1990,Rudolph2015,Kwolek2020}.
+The residual magnetic field in the cooling region is not an intrinsic limitation of the device.
+It arises from contributions such as the Earth's magnetic field, the cooling-cell metal structure, and the quadrupole magnetic field required for the operation of the 2D MOT in our configuration.
+In addition, tailoring the magnetic-field distribution to provide a polarization-gradient-cooling region inside the cooling cell may further improve the cooling performance.
+Other possible approaches include Raman sideband cooling \cite{Hamann1998} and dipole trapping \cite{Mashimo2019}.